-- 1. If a student fails to meet any of the L.E.A.R.N expectations they will initially receive a verbal warning from their teacher. - 2.
+- 1. If a student fails to meet any of the L.E.A.R.N expectations, they will initially receive a verbal warning from their teacher. - 2.
 If a student then continues to not meet any of the L.E.A.R.N expectations, the student will receive a C2.
 A C2 comes with negative 2 points on class charts. - 3.
-If the student continues to disrupt the learning of others they will receive a C4 (classroom removal).
+If the student continues to disrupt the learning of others, they will receive a C4 (classroom removal).
 The student will be placed in Reflection for the remainder of the lesson.
-A C4 comes with negative 4 points on class charts. - 4.
+A C4 comes with negative 4 points on class charts.

+- 4. If a student does receive a C4 during the school day they will receive a 20-minute same day detention at the end of the school day - 5.
 If a student receives two C4's during a day they will be placed in Reflection for a minimum of 3 lessons.

 E - If a student is 3 minutes late to a lesson they receive a C2.
-If a student is 4 minutes late to a lesson they are issued with a C4 but will stay in the lesson.
-If a student is late to lesson (C4) on 3 occasions during a week (Friday to Thursday), they will receive a detention.
-The detention will be held on a Friday (14:50 - 15:50)
+If a student is 5 minutes late to a lesson, they are issued with a C4 E but will stay in the lesson.
+If a student does receive a C4 E during the school day they will receive a 20-minute same day detention at the end of the school day.